cbrodriguez01/DataScienceProject2021.github.io/README.md

    - The file contains the R code used to scrape the data from https://www.recipetineats.com/

    - Output dataset: recipes_final.csv

-(2) Quality Checks

-  - Quality checks of webscraped data, addressed and so no HTML file is shown.

-(3) Project Data

-  - Data set created by the webscraping
    - The variables available are described below:

     - *recipe_*: Name of the recipe
     - *cook_time*: Amount of time the recipe takes to actively cook (minutes)